-To find out more about e-waste and where to take it, visit our Landfills & Transfer Station page or go to Sustainability Victoria website
+To find out more about e-waste, where to take it, and costs for disposal visit our Landfills & Transfer Station page or go to Sustainability Victoria website

 Take a look at what’s inside e-waste and why we need to take it to a better place: